Parents: Think Vouchers Would Be A Ticket To San Diego’s Top Schools? Think Again

 Photo by Matthew Bowler / KPBS

 President Donald Trump is pushing for school vouchers.
 Education Secretary Betsy DeVos boils everything down to a choice: Do you want a school that’s more like an Uber — or a taxi?
-In this edition of “Deep Dive,” KPBS education reporter Megan Burks unpacks what all this means, and who actually wants to use these vouchers.
+In this “Deep Dive,” KPBS education reporter Megan Burks unpacks what all this means, and who actually wants to use these vouchers.

 This story is part of our series “Trump Ed,” exploring how President Trump’s proposed federal education policies could impact California schools.
 The series was produced in collaboration with reporters from KQED, KPBS, KPCC and CALmatters.

 Education Secretary Betsy DeVos has compared private schools to the ride-hailing app Uber and public schools to traditional taxis.
 Where one's sleek and nimble, she says, the other is rickety and slow to change.

 Her school voucher proposal — giving parents direct federal dollars to send their children to a private school of their choice — is meant to change all of that that through market competition.
 But parents hoping for a slick ride for their kid’s education might want to think again.